HohlbeinLab/FTM2/README.md

 Current Version: 0.9.5
 Download [Here](https://github.com/HohlbeinLab/FTM2/releases/latest)
 ## Purpose
-This plugin takes the median over time of i.e. 50 pixels, taken from 50 frames at the same position, and subtracts that from the pixel in the middle, moving the window along with the pixel.
+This plugin takes the median over time of e.g. 50 pixels on consecutive frames, taken from 50 frames at the same coordinate, and subtracts that from the pixel in the middle, moving the window along with the pixel.
 This corrects for pixel specific noise in a sensor and allows for clean-up of super resolution data since generally little data is present per frame.
 The window should be chosen in such a way that signal occupies less than half of the window in that pixel.